Alcohol and my health

 Its easy to forget that your alcohol intake also includes calories and these add to weight gain, especially if you’re also snacking with your drinks, or eating fried food on the way home from the pub.

 The healthy option is to eat a healthy meal before or with your drinks and pace yourself.

 To reduce the chances of gaining weight from drinking alcohol:

-- Alternate an alcoholic drink with a glass of water – this will help to prevent you becoming dehydrated
+- Always drink water as well as your alcoholic drink – this will help to prevent you becoming dehydrated